 With Comprehension, students practiced the SQ3 (“Search-Question-Read-Recite-Review”) reading method, identifying the sections and structure of texts, and seeing their peers’ annotations.

-Discussion tool was used to set up an online forum in which informal discussion topics were posted in a weekly “Wednesday watercooler chat”.
+Discussion on Work was used to set up an online forum in which informal discussion topics were posted in a weekly “Wednesday watercooler chat”.
 The tool was also used to pose questions about reading assignments, with students encouraged to leave written responses and engage with each other’s interpretations.

 Activities were used both formatively and summatively, with grade weighting being made explicit to students.
 Throughout the course, student comments, answers and questions were used to inform in-class discussions, and in-tool analytics were used to keep track of student performance and progress along each activity.